Facts, Statistics, and Stories About Animal and Pet Abuse

 Reporting Animal Abuse

-This one-year-old Pit Bull Terrier/Shepherd mix was severely burned by an unknown suspect.
-The dog was found by its owner as it started to bark/scream.
-When he found him, he was completely engulfed by flames on Halloween night.
-The dog rolled around and put the fire out itself, but was in severe pain as you can see in the picture.
-They learned later that the dog had been doused with gasoline and set on fire.
-Apparently, this was someone's twisted idea of a Halloween prank.
+An unknown suspect severely burned this one-year-old Pit Bull Terrier/Shepherd mix.
+Its owner found the dog as it started to bark/scream.
+When he saw him, he was entirely engulfed by flames on Halloween night.
+The dog rolled around and put the fire out itself but was in severe pain, as you can see in the picture.
+They learned later that the dog had been doused with gasoline and set on fire, which was someone's twisted idea of a Halloween prank.
 As one article puts it, "what happened to the good ol' days of egging and toilet papering someone's house."
 Such an act is despicable, and such a far cry from a prank.